|RCAF/JFSRP Proposal Guidelines||Download a word version of these guidelines|

 The Office of Sponsored Programs must be notified if whole or partial support is received from other sources for approved budget items.

 Grant recipients are required to submit a one-page final project report to the Office of Sponsored Programs by August 31st after the grant period has ended.
-This report should be completed in the InfoReady software used to prepare your proposal.
 The report should describe in detail the progress made and the relevance of the project.
 The report should also include a listing of any publications, presentations or proposals to external funding agencies that were an outgrowth of the project.
 The status of submitted proposal(s) should also be included.

 Funds not spent before the termination of the grant period revert to the RCAF account.
 However, purchase orders executed just prior to the end of the grant period will be honored even though requested items may be not be received until after expiration of the grant.
 Investigators are encouraged to make purchases early in the grant period to avoid this situation.

-Manuscripts submitted for publication or performances/exhibitions, etc., resulting from a project supported wholly or in part by the TCU/RCAF should include acknowledgement of that support.
+Manuscripts submitted for publication, performances and/or exhibitions, etc., resulting from a project supported wholly or in part by the TCU/RCAF should include acknowledgement of that support.
 This statement is suggested: “This work was supported in part by a grant from the TCU Research and Creative Activities Fund.”